 Tiger Woods knows this.
-As of this writing, he is disabled.
-Surely, you heard about his accident.
+Do you remember his car accident?
 He entered his car at 7AM.
-By 7:10, he may not play golf again.
+By 7:10, he was disabled.
 Golfing is his job.
-He can’t do that.
+At the time, he can’t do that.
+(As of this writing, he still struggles to get back to his pre-disability shape.)
 I can bet with certainty that at 7AM, he did not expect a disability.
 No one does.

 What if you faced a situation where you could no longer practice?
 That is a disability.

 However, a disability isn’t only a severe accident.
-It can be a cancer diagnosis, an ALS diagnosis, weird nerve pain shooting through arms that prevents you from using your hands.
+It can be a cancer diagnosis, an ALS diagnosis, or weird nerve pain shooting through your arms that prevents you from using your hands.

 What would you do if you could not bring in an income to support your family?

 Now, do you see the importance of disability insurance for chiropractors?

 More Important People Rely On You

 So, now we know a disability happens anytime.
 Before this discussion, I bet you valued your patients quite a bit.
 Am I right?

 Well, yes.
 They bring in my income.
 Without them, I am nothing.

 Yes, your patients are very important.
 However, there is also a group of more important people.
 Who can be more important than my patients, you think?
 They pay my income.
 Without them, I wouldn’t have an income.